fengmk2/node-curl/README.md

 ### request.endFile (filePath)

  Send a file directly.
-The method will be `POST` however your `options` is.
+The method will default to `PUT`.

  Example